kapouer/url-inspector/README.md

 =============

 Get metadata about any URL,
-using http headers, exiftool, dom inspection, oembed, opengraph, twitter cards.
+using http headers, exiftool, dom inspection, oembed, opengraph, twitter cards, schema.org.

 This is a node.js module.